cinnamonizers/fantasy-backend/README.md

 2. Set up Trello Board and GitHub repository.
 3. Listed functions and components and started work on MVP.
 4. Working movies and quotes routes returning data back from API calls.
-5. Decide and create backend table structures for Movies and Quotes data.
+5. Decided and created backend table structures for Movies and Quotes data.

 # Day 2

 1. Persisted Movie and Quotes data to database.
-2. Restructure table for movies to work with quotes data.
+2. Restructured table for movies to work with quotes data.
-3. Integrate words API without full DB persistence.
+3. Integrated words API without full DB persistence.

 # Day 3

 1. Full data persistence achieved.
 Working Movies, Quotes and Words routes.
-2. Refactor existing code base.
+2. Refactored existing code base.
 3. Deployed master branch on Heroku.
 4. Implemented API call and data storage for the stretch goal.